petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/backup-service/backup-service-overview.md

 ### Configuring the Backup Service via the Backup `LCP.json` File

-Follow these steps to configure the backup service via its `LCP.json` file:

 1. Use a text editor to open the backup `LCP.json` file located at the following path: `/{your_project_name}/backup/LCP.json`.

 1. Scroll down to the environment section.